 Writing a bibliography or reference can be a tedious process.
-Make sure to attend the relevant study skill workshop provide by the Doctoral Training Centre.
-To make it easier make sure you remember to use the following study skills:
+To make it easier make sure you remember to use the following study skills

-- 1. note the details of the book, article or journal you are reading before you return it to your lecturer or the library - 2. note the details of a useful website before you leave it
+- 1. note the details of the book, article or journal you are reading before you return it to your lecturer or the library - 2. note the details of a useful website before you leave it - 3. when you make notes for an assignment take down the details of the book you are reading including the page numbers - 4. clearly date your notes from lectures, adding the name of the lecturer

-- 3. when you make notes for an assignment take down the details of the book you are reading including the page numbers - clearly date your notes from lectures, adding the name of the lecturer note the details of books, articles or journals you make photocopies from consult your department and follow the guidelines they require use templates provided if available build your reference or bibliography as you write your essay
+- note the details of books, articles or journals you make photocopies from consult your department and follow the guidelines they require use templates provided if available build your reference or bibliography as you write your essay